codigoisaac/codigoisaac/README.md

 🪐 I'm a junior fullstack web developer at [Sofista Learning](https://sofista.com.br/). 🚀

-🎓 Graduating in System Analysis and Development in Brazil. 📖 🇧🇷
+🎓 Graduating in Systems Analysis and Development in Brazil. 📖 🇧🇷

 🤓 Currently learning more about Node.js, Git and operating systems, and developing websites and webapps in my spare time. ⚡⚡